 Without adequate resources to maintain the transportation system, it will continue to deteriorate.
 Currently, 48 percent of the City’s busiest streets are in poor or very poor condition.
 When streets become so deteriorated, they are more expensive to fix.
-It would require $91 million a year to provide enough maintenance to have all the City’s streets in fair or better condition in 10 years.
+It would require $91 million a year to provide enough maintenance to meet the City's goal (80 percent of busy streets in fair or better condition and 70 percent of residential streets in fair or better condition) in 10 years.
 The City Auditor estimated two years ago it would have cost $75 million a year.
 Without adequate funding, the problem will continue to grow.

 Across the city, 53 percent of corners have no ADA ramps, further limiting access to many parts of the city for people experiencing disabilities.

 3. What are the consequences of not having enough revenue for safety?

 There were 36 traffic fatalities in Portland in 2013, far more than the 16 homicides in the city that year, and neighborhoods continue to identify difficult intersections that the City cannot address with existing gas tax revenues.